 - Extra padding or bedding – You can pad your dog’s sleeping area with throw rugs, towels or blankets.

-- Orthopedic bed – help support joints and muscles.
+- Orthopedic bed – An orthopedic bed will help support joints and muscles.

 - Warmth during cold and damp weather – a pet heating pad works nicely.